-First and foremost, let us define the true meaning of word “vacuum”.
-A vacuum is a space partially exhausted, or from which almost all air has been removed through artificial means.
+First and foremost, let us define the true meaning of the word “vacuum”.
+A vacuum is a space partially exhausted from which air has been removed through artificial means.
 Conversely, a vacuum cleaner is a device of creating, containing.
 As well as utilizing a partial vacuum for cleaning as in a vacuum cleaning system.

-Airflow relates to air volume, and is entirely different from suction.
-The airflow of a vacuum cleaning systems is measured in ‘cubic feet per minute’ or (C.F.M).
-This measure is used to point out how many cubic feet of air that a vacuum motor is able to inhale and exhaust without restriction within a one minute period.
-A high efficiency vacuum cleaner for dry soil removal on carpets for instance, might have the ability to move 156 (CFM) while a high efficiency vacuum cleaner particularly designed for the removal of liquids might only have the ability to move 88 (CFM).
+Airflow relates to air volume and is entirely different from the suction.
+A high-efficiency vacuum must have the ability to move 156 (CFM) while a high-efficiency vacuum cleaner particularly designed for the removal of liquids might only have the ability to move 88 (CFM).

 Hence, it is the balance between the CFM rating and the “inches of water lift” rating of a vacuum cleaner which determines its most appropriate cleaning application.